-Interest income and expense on financial instruments are recognised using the effective interest rate (EIR) method to the gross carrying amount, except for those financial instruments measured at FVtPL, or credit-impaired financial assets.
+Interest income and expense on financial instruments are recognised using the Effective Interest Rate (EIR) method to the gross carrying amount, except for those financial instruments measured at Fair value through Profit or Loss (FVtPL), or credit-impaired financial assets.

 The EIR is the rate that discounts estimated future cash payments or receipts through the expected life of the financial asset or financial liability to the gross carrying amount of a financial asset or to the amortised cost of a financial liability.
 Interest income from financial assets measured at FVtPL is recognised applying the contractual interest rates.
 Interest income from credit-impaired financial assets is calculated by applying the effective interest rate to the amortised cost of the financial asset, i.e., the gross carrying amount less the expected credit loss.
-Negative interest from liabilities is recognised as interest income and negative interest from financial assets are recognised as interest is directly recognised under interest income in case of early redemption or an interest rate reset.
+Negative interest from liabilities is recognised as interest income and negative interest from financial assets is recognised as interest expense.
+Penalty interest is directly recognised under interest income in case of early redemption or an interest rate reset.